Rocky Mountain. High.

-We beat the crowds to Stoderzinken this morning, but that doesn’t mean we were alone at all.
+We beat the crowds to Stoderzinken, but that didn’t mean we were alone.
 A busload of Czech tourists were striding about the place though it appeared that most of them opted to stay at the gasthaus in the lower parking lot.
 There were several sturdy Austrians, the kind that always shame me on the trail by dragging twice my weight up the mountain at twice my speed.

 We hiked up high enough so that we could look down on the birds and straight in to the clouds.
 I love to be above the tree line – it’s the one place I feel truth in astrology.
 I am a Capricorn and I enjoy being up in the rocky heights with my feet on the ground and my head in the sky – a true mountain goat.
 I am not fast or even that strong, but I feel quite secure on the steep edges and love the feeling of the earth spread out below me.